 Near the end of the 19th Century, French vineyards (as well as most all vineyards in Europe) suffered near devastation from vine diseases and pests that were accidentally introduced from America.
 These included Downy Mildew, Powdery Mildew, and Phylloxera.
 The European wine industry was very near ruin before measures were found to deal with these problems.

 In the intervening years, the available quantity of the fine wine was reduced to a trickle and demand for French wine reached a historically high level.
 Fraud and adulteration were rampant and widespread until the French government passed a series of laws in the beginning of the 20th Century aimed at ending these deceptions.

 The AOC laws specify and delimit the geography from which a particular wine (or other product) may originate and methods by which it may be made.
 The regulations are now administered by a powerful quasi-governmental body, Institut National des Appellations d'Origine, or INAO, founded in 1935.
 Every imaginable facet from producer to consumer has been considered and most are either controlled or regulated.
-Use of AC terms on labels of French wine requires absolute compliance.
+Use of AC geographic terms on wine labels requires absolute compliance.

 Victims of Statutory Grape!